kentcdodds/old-kentcdodds.com/content/blog/understanding-reacts-key-prop/index.md

 `constructor`) and effect callbacks (or `componentDidMount`).

 > NOTE: effect cleanup actually happens _after_ the new component has been
-> mounted, but before the next effect callback is run.
+> rendered, but before the next effect callback is run.

 Here's a simple example of this working in a counter: